ADD-SP/ngx_waf/rust/README.md

   and a location that inherited `waf_captcha` could never verify anything.
 * `waf_captcha api=https://...` is supported but the provider certificate is not verified (there is no way to configure a CA bundle), and an answer bigger than 8k is treated as a failure.
+The request is only written after the TLS handshake completed (a timeout or a failed handshake is a failed attempt, the token and the secret never reach the socket in clear text) and the host name of the endpoint is sent as the SNI.
 * The friendly crawler check only looks at the host name nginx' asynchronous resolver returns, the C implementation also walked the aliases `gethostbyaddr` reports.
 A crawler whose lookup needs a `resolver` (see the `resolver`